zSnout/v8/src/content/ithkuil/02-first-sentences.md

 ⁰There is a ¹feline⁰.
 ```

-For more verb-like roots, this signifies that the verb is happening.
+For more verb-like stems, this signifies that the verb is happening.

 ```cx
 ¹amţr⁰alá.